 - Check with the list and make sure everything is fine.

 Prohibited items – Items that will not be moved by packers and movers

-A house comprises of a lot of belongings.
+A house comprises a lot of belongings.
 There can be different types of items and specific items for every member of the house.
 There can be certain items movers and packers will refuse to pack and transport them.
 Some items need to be completely disposed of or used up before the moving day.
 Some items need to be packed and moved by you only.
 For example, movers and packers may refuse to pack your valuables like jewelry, cash, and other personal items.
-In this case, you will need to pack these items on yourself.
-You too will never like to allow unknown persons to pack your jewelry, valuables or important documents.
-Here I am going to provide you a list of non-allowable items that you need to consider seriously before moving.
+In this case, you will need to pack these items yourself.
+You too will never like to allow unknown persons to pack your jewelry, valuables, or important documents.
+Here I am going to provide you with a list of non-allowable items that you need to consider seriously before moving.

 - Cleaning solvents

 - Household batteries

 - Lighter fluid

 - Paint & primer